frankiecho/vesdio/README.md

 VESDIO is an interactive tool for conducting scenario analysis ('what if' analyses) to quantify how much ecosystem services disruption can affect production in your chosen business sector/ region and portfolio through global supply chains.

+For example, it answers questions like:
+- How much will a water supply stress in China reduce production outputs in my car manufacturing plant in Germany?
+- How much will a global pollination services decline of 20% cause reduced production in my portfolio, where 30% of the assets are of a food processing facility in the United States?
+- How did the water supply stress in China affect my car manufacturing plant in Germany - how much of it came from disruptions to mineral mining operations?

+This gives businesses a quantitative indicator for determining how important are ecosystem services in sustaining their operations.

 ## Supporting nature dependency disclosures

 VESDIO was designed to support Taskforce for Nature-related Financial Disclosures (TNFD) disclosures, helping businesses gain a concrete measure of how dependent they are in nature's ecosystem services and identify where (in location and sector) are nature-related dependencies to their operations coming from.
-Currently it is not endorsed by the TNFD or part of the recommended toolkits for TNFD disclosures.

 It helps businesses: